2007–08 Montreal Canadiens season: Eastern Conference

-April

-Monthly record: 3–0–0; Home: 2–0–0; Road: 1–0–0.

-Season record: 47–25–10; Home: 22–13–6; Road: 25–12–4.

 Playoffs

 The Montreal Canadiens clinched a playoff spot following a 7–5 victory against the Ottawa Senators on March 24, 2008, their 77th game of the season.
 They were the first team in the East to clinch a spot in the playoffs, won the Northeast Division and finished first in the Eastern Conference with 104 points, their highest total since the 1988–89 season.

-Eastern Conference Quarter-finals: vs. (8) Boston Bruins
+Eastern Conference Quarterfinals: vs. (8) Boston Bruins

-The Montreal Canadiens earned the top seed in the Eastern Conference by virtue of finishing with the highest point total in the conference.
-Some rioting occurred in downtown Montreal after the Canadiens defeated the Boston Bruins in the seventh game of the quarter-finals and advanced to play in the semi-finals.
+This was the 31st playoff meeting between these two Original Six rivals, with Montreal winning twenty-three of the thirty previous series.
+They last met in the 2004 Eastern Conference quarterfinals where Montreal won in seven games.
+Montreal won all eight games during this year's regular season series.
+The Canadiens held off Boston winning the series in seven games.

-Eastern Conference Semi-finals: vs. (6) Philadelphia Flyers
+Eastern Conference Semifinals: vs. (6) Philadelphia Flyers

+This was the fifth playoff meeting between these two teams, with Montreal winning three of the four previous series.
+They last met in the 1989 Prince of Wales Conference Final where Montreal won in six games.
+Montreal swept this year's four game regular season series.
+Despite this, the Flyers eliminated the Canadiens in five games.